phuihock/ifttt-twitter-webhook/README.md

 - Logging of incoming requests
 - Health check endpoint
 - API endpoint to retrieve latest tweets
+- API endpoint to search tweets by username and/or text
 - Duplicate detection to prevent saving identical tweets

 ## Expected Payload Format